-Maui Invitational: Raise your hand if you’re a basketball fan!
-Just because you’re far away from the mainland, doesn’t mean you can’t enjoy your favorite sports.
-This is a college-level basketball tournament held in Lahaina, and is usually scheduled during the Thanksgiving week.
+Maui Jim Maui Invitational: Raise your hand if you’re a basketball fan!
+Just because you’re far away from the mainland doesn’t mean you can’t enjoy your favorite sports.
+This is a college-level basketball tournament held in Lahaina, and is usually scheduled during Thanksgiving week.

-The Hawaii International Film Festival comes to Molokai sometime during the first 2 weeks of November.
-Film makers from the US, the Pacific Islands, and Asia are invited to showcase their works.
+The Hawaii International Film Festival comes to Molokai in November.
+Filmmakers from the US, Pacific Islands, and Asia are invited to showcase their works.

 Water sports are to Hawaii what the Queen is to the British Empire; you can’t imagine one without the other.
 With that said, here’s how you can spend your November vacation in Hawaiian waters:

-Snorkel through Hawaii’s Reefs: The pristine coral reefs of Hawaii are famous for their beauty and sea wildlife.
+Snorkel Through Hawaii’s Reefs: The pristine coral reefs of Hawaii are famous for their beauty and aquatic wildlife.
 While summer is obviously the best time to swim and snorkel in Hawaii, there’s no reason why you can’t enjoy it in wintery November too.
 In fact, you may find snorkeling even more enjoyable this month because of the lack of usual crowds.

 Kayak Across a Tropical Lagoon: Hawaii is one of the most popular destinations in the world for ocean kayaking.
-You can paddle to the uninhabited islets off Lanikai Beach (Oahu) or Na Pali Coast (Kauai).
-If you’re not an experienced kayaker, however, be careful of the Na Pali Coast as it has some pretty strong current.
+You can paddle to the uninhabited islets off Lanikai Beach (Oahu) or Napali Coast (Kauai).
+If you’re not an experienced kayaker, however, be careful of the Napali Coast as it has some pretty strong currents.

 Go Hiking in a National Park: Since November sits right between the fall and winter season in Hawaii, you will get to enjoy the cool and drier weather during your hikes.
 If you are on the Big Island, go on a nature hike in the Volcanoes National park, while the Haleakala National Park on the island of Maui is perfect for observing some of the most exotic flora and fauna in the US.